 The panorama display shows the locations of the Sun and Earth in the sky, as seen from a location on Mars as specified in the panorama plot controls.
 The Sun is marked by a yellow circle and Earth by smaller blue circle.
 A grid is marked on the plot indicating the four cardinal directions.

-Below the panorama is a table of numerical readouts which lists the times during the day of certain events related to the positions of the Sun and Earth.
+Below the panorama is a table of numerical readouts that lists the times during the day of certain events related to the positions of the Sun and Earth.
 These include the time of its zenith or highest ascent in the sky (for the Sun, that is the same as true solar noon), and also its nadir or lowest descent (for the Sun, true solar midnight), plus the times of crossing the horizon (sunrise, sunset, Earthrise and Earthset).

 If you specify that the location of the panorama is either the MER-A Spirit, MER-B Opportunity or Mars Phoenix landing site, the plot will use a panorama photo taken by the appropriate lander as a backdrop.
-Otherwise it will use a solid Martian reddish color to represent the ground.
+Otherwise it will use a solid reddish color to represent the Martian ground.

 The next setting in the panorama controls allow you to choose what time format (LMST, LTST, or LMZT) should be shown for the Mars times in the panorama table.

-After that is a control which can be used to alter whether the panorama graphic or the readout table is omitted from the display.
+After that is a control that can be used to alter whether the panorama graphic or the readout table is omitted from the display.
 This is useful if you want to draw the plot bigger or if you want to be able to see the entire readout table without scrolling.